4rlenrey/Notes/Cpp11.md

 Like I said, C++ is simple.

 ## Object Oriented Programming
+---
 Let's consider this simple idea:
 _What if I wanted to create a simple vector that contains people's information?_

-Example
+Example of one person's info:
 ```txt
 Person's name: Paul
 Person's year of birth: 2003
 Person's nationality: Poland
 Person's hobby: IT
 ```

-We could create a vector of pairs but it wouldn't look good;
+We could create a vector of pair of pairs;
 ```cpp
 std::vector<std::pair<std::pair<std::string, int>, std::pair<std::string, std::string>>>;
 //first.first = name